leinlin/Miku-LuaProfiler/README.md

 <br/>

 ### Purpose
-**Unity + Lua** script is now most popular incremental update frameWork for mobile game in China , But because that not has an **easy-to-use profiler** cause more cpu usage to lua gc and also more memory usage . so much so that programmers don't know how to optimize their game .
-Then they replace lua code with C# to find the problems , but also more buildin code and less flexibility in operation activity .<br>
+**Unity + Lua** script is now most popular incremental update frameWork for mobile game in China , However, since there haven't been good tool to monitor the cpu and memory usage of lua vm, lots of developers have no idea how to optimize their code.<br>
 so this tool is designed to support an **easy-to-use profiler** for unity that help finding bottleneck and make your game more fast and stable.

 ##